Single sign-out (SSO logout)

 This ensures that the user is completely logged out from all integrated applications and cannot access any resources without re-authenticating.

-3. Send targeted notification: Notification providers receive the logout event with only the current session ID
+- Send targeted notification: Notification providers receive the logout event with the current session ID and associated access token hashes

 This allows users to logout from a specific device or browser while remaining logged in on other sessions.
 This is useful when users share accounts across multiple devices or have concurrent sessions they want to manage individually.